CAN Reacts to Abduction of Students in Niger Catholic School

 • The Christian Association of Nigeria (CAN) has condemned the abduction of pupils, teachers, and a security guard at St. Mary’s Catholic Schools in Niger state

-• CAN describes the abduction of pupils and teachers from a Catholic school as “distressing and unacceptable”
+• CAN described the abduction of pupils and teachers from a Catholic school as “distressing and unacceptable”

-• Gunmen on Thursday invaded the Catholic school in Niger state and abducted students and staff
+• Gunmen invaded the Catholic school in Niger state and abducted students and staff in the early hours of Friday, November 21, 2025

-Agwara, Niger state - The Christian Association of Nigeria (CAN), on Friday, condemned the attack on St. Mary’s Catholic Primary and Secondary Schools in Papiri, Agwara Local Government Area of the state.
+Agwara, Niger state - The Christian Association of Nigeria (CAN), on Friday, November 21, 2025, condemned the attack on St. Mary’s Catholic Primary and Secondary Schools in Papiri, Agwara local government area of the state.

-The Chairman of CAN in Niger state, Rev. Bulus Yohanna, made this known in a statement issued in Minna and circulated to journalists.
+The chairman of CAN in Niger state, Rev. Bulus Yohanna, spoke on the issue in a statement issued in Minna, the state capital, and circulated to journalists.

-CAN demand urgent rescue of kidnapped students and teachers in Niger Catholic school
+CAN demans urgent rescue of kidnapped students and teachers in Niger Catholic school.

 CAN condemns the abduction at St. Mary’s Catholic Schools in Niger State. @CANmedia/@DanKatsina50